kammitama5/kammitama5.github.io/_posts/2017-12-5-Tuesday-December-5th.md

   they think about programming is quite different from say, a web developer.
 So that's definitely worthwhile.
   I wish these groups of people would intersect more.

-- They have cubesats that run on JavaScript, but it made me wonder, if they care about things like type checking, if something like PureScript could run on a cubesat.
+- They have cubesats that run on JavaScript, but it made me wonder, if they care about things like type checking and resolution of types, if something like PureScript could run on a cubesat.

 ## The first day